telliott99/MySwift2/chapter6/encryption.rst

 http://telliott99.blogspot.com/2015/12/commoncrypto.html

-(plus three more directly after).
+(plus three more posts directly following this first one).

 This code will work in a Swift Cocoa app that has a "bridging header".
-(To get a bridging header, simply add an empty Objective-C file to the project, and click yes when asked whether you want Xcode to generate the header for you).
+(To get a bridging header, simply add an empty Objective-C file to an Xcode Swift Cocoa app project, and click yes when asked whether you want Xcode to generate the header for you).
 Then put

 .. sourcecode:: bash

     #import <CommonCrypto/CommonCrypto.h>

 in the header.
-This won't work from the command line, but there is a trick to make the library available, which is explained in the post.
+This won't work from the command line, but there is a trick to make the library available there, which is explained in the post.

 The first function below, we saw previously in :ref:`random`